Westfield Miranda: History

+20th Century

+1960s: opening

-Miranda Fair was officially opened on 16 March 1964 by then Premier of New South Wales Bob Heffron in front of 1600 guests.
+Miranda Fair was officially opened on 16 March 1964 by the Premier of New South Wales, Bob Heffron, in front of 1,600 guests.
 A highlight of the opening ceremony was the arrival of a helicopter to deliver newspapers.
 A special fireworks display was put on for the locals on that evening.

-The 3.25 million pound ($93.5 million in today's dollars) centre was designed by Tomkins, Shaw & Evans Architects and was built on the former site of Fowler's brick pit.
+The 3.25 million pound centre was designed by Tomkins, Shaw & Evans Architects and was built on the former site of Fowler's brick pit.
 Miranda Fair was developed by Myer and Farmers and was the largest fully enclosed shopping centre in NSW.
 The centre held that title until Roselands opened a year later.

-Miranda Fair featured a Farmer & Co department store on three levels, Woolworths supermarket and 18 speciality stores.
+Miranda Fair featured a Farmer & Company department store on three levels, Woolworths supermarket and 18 speciality stores.
 It also had a child minding centre, playground and parking for 1100 cars.
-Miranda Library moved into the shopping centre in that year.
+Miranda Library moved into the shopping centre in 1964.

-In 1969 Westfield Corporation purchased Miranda Fair from Myer for $10 million.
+In 1969, Westfield Corporation purchased Miranda Fair from Myer for $10 million.
 Following this purchase Westfield lodged plans with Sutherland Council to expand the centre.
 The expanded centre was proposed to double the centre in size and would extend to Kingsway.
 Farmers would expand their existing store, a new supermarket, hardware store and discount department store were also part of the proposal.

 The expansion plans were approved in November 1969 by the council.
 As part of this approval, Wandella Road would be upgraded from the Kingsway to President Avenue.
 This also included the construction of a road bridge over the Cronulla railway line.
 The final approval was given in early 1970.

+1970s: redevelopment

 In September 1971, the expansion was completed and Miranda Fair was renamed to Westfield Shoppingtown Miranda.
 This expansion made Westfield Miranda the first regional shopping centre in Sydney to have two department stores – Farmers and Grace Bros.
 Grace Bros traded on four levels.
 Woolworths expanded to become a Woolworths Family Centre which was a hypermarket consisting of Big W and Woolworths in the one store.
 Nock & Kirby was also added to the centre.
+At this time, a Hill's Weeping Fig was planted.

 Westfield Miranda opened a new office tower in March 1972 as part of the expansion.
 The five storey office tower was facing the Kingsway and featured a large eight-pointed, slowly revolving star on its rooftop.
 Part of the heritage of the centre, and somewhat of a local landmark, the star was lit at night and unique to any Westfield shopping centre.

+The success of Westfield Miranda and the increasing population of the Sutherland Shire in the 1970s led to Westfield to begin planning another expansion for the centre.
+In 1976 Farmers was rebranded as Myer.
+The expansion plans were lodged to the council however it was rejected.
+The plans were to extend the centre over the railway line and into Karimbla Road.